 North Lanarkshire Council's Environmental Wardens won a top Keep Scotland Beautiful People and Places Award in 2007.
-UNISON members Catherine Di Nardo, Angela Jeffrey, and Nykola Munro, are part of the award-winning team of ten wardens, whose efforts improve the environment for people at home and at work.
+UNISON members Catherine Di Nardo, Angela There is huge con- Jeffrey, and Nykola Munro, are part of the cern among young efforts improve the environment for people at home and at work.